mirisuzanne/miriamsuzanne/content/2018/07/17/surgery.rst

 - `The Trevor Project <https://www.thetrevorproject.org/>`_
 - `Transgender Law Center <https://transgenderlawcenter.org/>`_

+I know there are other issues in the world that also need money and attention.
+Support immigrants, and refugees, and anyone else who needs it.

 -------

 Thank you again for all your love and support over the last few years --